High-Dimensional Asymptotics of Differentially Private PCA: Proof of Contiguity Result (Theorem thm:contiguity ) thm:contiguity

 where

 and $c_\dim$ is a non-random constant (the exact formula for $c_\dim$ will not be important).
-We prove each claim of \Cref{thm:contiguity} one by one. \paragraph{Mutual Contiguity of $\nu_\dim$, $\tilde{\nu}_\dim$ (Claim (1) in \Cref{thm:contiguity}).} We first prove that the Gibbs distributions $\nu_\dim, \tilde{\nu}_\dim$ are mutually contiguous.
+We prove each claim of Theorem \mref{thm:contiguity} one by one. \paragraph{Mutual Contiguity of $\nu_\dim$, $\tilde{\nu}_\dim$ (Claim (1) in Theorem \mref{thm:contiguity})} We first prove that the Gibbs distributions $\nu_\dim, \tilde{\nu}_\dim$ are mutually contiguous.
 Using the contiguity criterion from \Cref{fact:Mukherjee} (Item (1)), it suffices to show that: Notice that \Cref{prop:Lnull-dc} guarantees that $L_{\dim}(\rV) = O_\P(1)$.
 On the other hand, when $\rV \sim \tilde{\nu}_{\dim}$, we can bound $L_\dim(\rV)$ as: